 When you’re just getting started with live streaming, one of the most important questions you should be asking yourself is where am I going to stream to?

 The question hiding behind this one is where are my people?

-You want to make sure that you’re bringing your message to the people who need to hear it, so you should be thinking about where your audience spends the majority of their time.
+You want to make sure that you’re bringing your message to the people who need to hear it.
+So you should be thinking about where your audience spends the majority of their time.

-The big thing to start with is that you never want to spread yourself too thin.
+Remember that you never want to spread yourself too thin.
 It’s not helpful to be on every single platform if you can’t be engaging and helpful there.
 It’s kind of like standing on the corner with a bullhorn and preaching the message.
 What you need is a conversation and the ability to speak with people.

 The one caveat to the above is that you should probably consider YouTube from the start.
 The reason why is two fold.